 Recommended Hiking Gear for Col dala Pieres

 We recommend wearing a sturdy pair of hiking boots, preferably grade B/C like the women’s Hanwag Tatra II GTX / Meindl Schuhe Island Lady (what Kati and I wear) or the men’s Hanwag Tatra II GTX.
-Hiking poles are very helpful as well for this hike: women’s hiking poles, men’s hiking poles.
+Hiking poles are very helpful as well for this hike.
+We highly recommend these Black Diamond trail poles.

 Other hiking essentials: a reusable water bottle, polarized sunglasses, rain jacket, sunhat, and camera.
 We love our Sony Alpha A6000 mirrorless digital camera.
 It’s lightweight, easy to hike with, and captures landscapes beautifully.